 Accommodation for the tourists visiting Jaldapara is arranged in the Madarihat tourist lodge and Holong tourist Bungalow.
 The Holong Bungalow is inside the forest and is preferred over Madarihat Bungalow which is on the forest fringe.
 Since the number of rooms in Holong is very limited, it mostly remains booked months in advance.
 A number of private hotels have also come up in the area around Jaldapara.

-For booking your stay or a vehicle for your tour of Jaldapara, feel free to contact our expert team by calling the numbers provided or alternatively feel the inquiry form below and our team of experts will get in touch with you soon.
+For booking your stay or a vehicle for your tour of Jaldapara, feel free to contact our expert team by calling the numbers provided or alternatively fill out the inquiry form below and our team of experts will get in touch with you soon.

 Please Note: During the rainy season the forest remains closed to tourists.
 The duration is normally from June 15 to September 15